JAlcocerT/JAlcocerT/content/blog/selfhost-0625.md

 #### PortMaster and https

+If you are using portmaster, you might need to disable DNS config ->Enforce global/private-split view

+So that the nextcloud configured via Traefik and tailscale DSN will work

 {{< callout type="info" >}}
-If you are using portmaster, you might need to disable DNS config ->Enforce global/private-split view so that the nextcloud configured via Traefik and tailscale DSN will work
+PortMaster might give other incompatibilities with VPNs and so on (if you are using your laptop for work)
 {{< /callout >}}

 ![Portmaster](/blog_img/selfh/https/portmaster-nc-https.png)